 Northern Michigan University does not mail paper bills.
 Billing statements are available for viewing online at payment.nmu.edu/ebill and all students are notified via their NMU e-mail accounts when their bill is available.
 The statements outline the charges, provide a due date and explain how to pay the bill.

 - You can give your parents access to view your billing statements online and make payments on your behalf.
-To do so, log on to eBill, click on the "authorized users" tab and enter your parents' e-mail address.
-You are giving written consent that the person you authorized may review your account information only.
-Please note that authorized users do not have access to academic records and other personal information through the Financial Aid Office.
+To do so, log on to e-bill, click on the "authorized users" tab and enter your parents' e-mail address.
+You are giving written consent that the person you authorized may review your billing account information only.
+Please note that authorized users do not have access to academic records or other personal information through the Financial Aid Office.
 A separate "Release of Information" for Financial Aid can be found here.

-- Although NMU has worked hard to make the bill as easy to understand as possible - for instance, by not having a long laundry list of fees - there is one thing that sometimes confuses students, a negative balance shown on a bill.
+- Although NMU has worked hard to make the bill as easy to understand as possible, there is one thing that sometimes confuses students, a negative balance shown on a bill.
 This is a credit balance, which means that you have more financial aid than is required to meet all the charges.
 The credit balance can be refunded to you by check or direct deposit.
 Keep in mind, if your refund consists of loans, it may be wise to consider reducing or cancelling your loans.